NerinElsa/Bitpanda-Angular-WebAPI-App/README.md

 ## Development server

 Run `ng serve --open` for a dev server.
-This opens the compiles project in a browser.
+This opens the compiled project in a browser.
 The url is `http://localhost:4200/`.
 The app will reload automatically upon saving changes.

 ## Code scaffolding